pyvista/pyvista/docs/jupyter/ipygany.rst

 Examples: Large Models
 ~~~~~~~~~~~~~~~~~~~~~~
 This example shows a large mesh and demonstrates how even fairly large
-meshes, like the carburator example which contains 500,000 faces and
+meshes, like the carburetor example which contains 500,000 faces and
 250,000 points, can be quickly loaded.
 This is, of course, bandwidth
 dependent, as this mesh is around 6 MB.